bacionejs/byte-armada/README.md

 I devised a simple, face-to-face process to connect two players using their phone cameras.

-1. Both players long-press the game's title screen to enter multiplayer mode.
+1. Both players long-press the game’s title screen to enter multiplayer mode.
-2. Player 1's browser generates a WebRTC "offer" and encodes it into a barcode displayed on their screen.
+2. Each phone’s browser generates a WebRTC “offer” and displays it as a barcode.
-3. Player 2 uses their phone's camera to scan the barcode.
-The browser's built-in `BarcodeDetector` API makes this surprisingly easy.
+3. Either player can start by scanning the other’s barcode using their phone camera.
-4. Upon scanning, Player 2's browser generates an "answer" and displays it as a *new* barcode on their screen.
+4. The phone that scans first automatically becomes the “answerer.”
+It generates an “answer” and shows a *new* barcode on its screen.
-5. Player 1 scans Player 2's barcode.
+5. The other player then scans this “answer” barcode.
 6. The handshake is complete!
 An `RTCDataChannel` opens between the two phones, and the game begins.

 This worked in theory, but I hit two major technical roadblocks.